gagechil04/Splunk_Universal_Forwarder_Install_Script_Windows/README.md

 #This script will install the Splunk Universal Forwarder Application, set the username as "SplunkAdmin", generate a random password, and configures the UF as deployment client.

+## You will need to make a couple modifications within the script such as:
-Note: You will need to set the IP address of the Deployment Server within the script (or remove that flag all together if not applicable) and ensure the filename of the MSI installer matches the file name referenced at the beginning of the script.
+<br />• You will need to set the IP address of the Deployment Server within the script (or remove that flag all together if not applicable)
+<br />• Ensure the filename of the MSI installer matches the file name referenced at the beginning of the script.